Skip to content

 Choosing a Platform

-Choosing a platform for your first deployment might seem difficult, because there are many options to choose from these days.
+Choosing a platform to deploy to might seem difficult, because there are many to choose from these days.
 It's hard to say that any one platform is better than any other, because they all take different approaches to a complex problem - pushing your project to a remote server in a way that lets it run reliably, at a reasonable cost.

-django-simple-deploy aims to make it easier to choose a platform by simplifying your first deployments to a new platform.
+django-simple-deploy aims to make it easier to choose a platform by simplifying your first deployments to a variety of hosts.
 You don't have to do a deep dive into each platform's documentation in order to get a deployment up and running.
-Typically, you can make an account with the platform you're interested in, install that platform's CLI, specify that platform with the --platform flag, and then push your project to that platform.
+Typically, you can make an account with the platform you're interested in, install that platform's CLI, install the plugin for that platform, and then push your project.
 You get a working deployment with very little effort, which makes further exploration of each platform much easier and much less frustrating.

-This page summarizes the major strengths and potential drawbacks of each platform.
+This page summarizes the strengths and potential drawbacks of each platform.

 Note: Best efforts are made to keep this page up to date.
-If you see something that is no longer accurate, please open an issue and include a link to the updated information.
+If you see something that's no longer accurate, please open an issue and include a link to the updated information.

 Quick comparison

-Credit Cards required for trial Yes No Yes
+Credit Cards required for trial - Yes -

 Company founded 2017 2012 2007